Velotype/velojson/readme.md

 VSON Key Table format is very similar to the Base format however all keys are segregated into a string array appended to the root value and key indexes are used to index into that array.
 This means that every unique key is encoded only once and depending on the shape of the JSON object this can generate high compression rates, with 50% - 80% size reduction reasonable depending on how many keys are duplicated in the data.

 #### VBIN - Key Id format:
 The VBIN Key Id format is very similar to the Key Table format however the Key Table is not included in the message.
 This means that the encoder and decoder need to already have agreed on a Key Id mapping ahead of time to be able to encode/decode messages.
-VBIN offers only marginal size reduction from the KeyTable format since the KeyTable is skipped (though this is usually small), however VBIN offers significant performance improvement because the key names do not need to be encoded/decoded from UTF-8 and used as a string index on the constructed object.
+VBIN offers only marginal size reduction from the KeyTable format since the KeyTable is skipped (this is usually small), however VBIN offers significant performance improvement because the key names do not need to be encoded/decoded from UTF-8 and used as a string index on the constructed object.

 ### For timing:
 The VSON encodings typically run slower than native `JSON.stringify()` and `JSON.parse()` in most cases (for the specific case of many complex numbers, VSON outperforms - though this is rare).

 The VBIN encoding performs significantly faster than native JSON encoding.

+## Exported modules:

+There are two exported modules:

+"@velotype/velojson" - Contains code optimized for speed, designed for server-side usage.
+This code supports all EncodingFormats (VSON-Base, VSON-KeyTable, and VBIN)

+"@velotype/velojson/browser" - Contains code optimized for minified size (~4.3kb).
+This code supports only the VSON-KeyTable EncodingFormat.

+# Format specs:

-## Base Encoding format:
+## VSON - Base Encoding format:

 VRoot - `{A: encoding format (0) ++ wire type}{C?: encoded value}`